 mechanisms, further the UN’s development agenda, and work with partners under the ASEAN framework

-An analysis of Malaysia’s efforts to engage with the UN human rights system shows that it participates in around a third of Council debates and dialogues, has accepted and facilitated around a third of Special Procedures visit requests, and responded to only 18% of Special Procedures communications.
-Malaysia is not Party to many international human rights instruments, and where it is Party it generally submits its periodic reports late.
+An analysis of Malaysia’s efforts to engage with the UN human rights system shows that it tends to participate in Council debates and dialogues; has accepted and facilitated around half of the Special Procedures’ visit requests and responded to over 60% of Special Procedures communications.
+Malaysia is yet to ratify five of the eight core international human rights instruments, and where it is party, it generally submits its periodic reports late.